splunk/vscode-extension-splunk-soar/README.md

   <img src="media/sidebar_apps.png" alt="Sidebar Apps" />
 </p>

+The Apps view provides actions to manage and interact with installed apps on the SOAR environment.
+It provides

+- Ability to review all installed apps, assets and provided actions
+- Capability to execute actions on the installed apps
+- Browse files deployed within apps
+  - Compare remote files with a opened local file

 ### Action Runs View

 <p align="center">
   <img src="media/sidebar_actionruns.png" alt="Sidebar Apps" />
 </p>

+The Action Runs view provides means to manage and review current and prior runs

+- Ability to get information about past runs
+- An inline menu to cancel an ongoing run
+- An inline menu to re-run a prior action run with identical parameters

 ### Playbooks View